Basic Fundamentals of Chiropractic Marketing

 Plan: Even if you don’t have knowledge of how to market your practice, one must begin at some point.
 Grab a calendar and start mapping out dates.
 Take advantage of holidays and event days that are notated on any calendar.

 Example: Presidents Day; using internal chiropractic marketing you could offer a crisp new one dollar bill to patients who refer someone to your office.
 You would want to build this marketing up in the previous weeks.
 Take photos of the patients with their one dollar bill and post the photos in your office, with the patient’s permission of course.
 Plan an open house or a patient appreciation day.

 Be consistent: Never stop marketing!
-Some of the most common things we do everyday involve some type of marketing.
+Some of the most common things we do every day involve some type of marketing.
 Your email signature; is it updated with your current information?
 Phone number, website, services offered.
 Business cards; are they packed with information about your practice?
-Like were to find you online?
+Like where to find you online?
 Leave them where ever you go!
 Community; are you involved with the local chamber of commerce?
-Google maps; have you registered your business with all of the free online directories so you can be found when people want to find a chiropractor in their neighborhood or close to their work place?
-Newspaper ads; okay….
+Google maps; have you registered your business with all of the free online directories so you can be found when people want to find a chiropractor in their neighborhood or close to their workplace?
+Newspaper ads; okay…

 Maybe running a chiropractic advertisement in the newspaper